handsomematt/bw1-mp/Writeups/1_login_bwgame_com.md

 Following some disassembly we find that the response data is parsed like so: `bnwuserid:%d %d %d %s` We can immediately tell the first digit is a unique user id, the rest of the values are currently unknown and don't seem to effect anything noticable.
 We can look into them some other time.

-Sending a response of `bnwuserid:1 1 1 hello` will get us past the initial login stage.
-And get us greeted by our next step:
+Sending a response of `bnwuserid:1 1 1 hello` will get us past the initial login stage. :smile: And get us greeted by our next step:

 ![Image of error](/Writeups/1/error_downloading_maplist.png)